-safety as well as effectiveness testing in a small sample of patients, followed by a Phase III clinical trial with a much larger number of patients.
+Today, for drugs to be marketed as FDA-approved, they must pass a Phase I (safety) trial, followed by Phase II safety as well as effectiveness testing in a small sample of patients, followed by a Phase III clinical trial with a much larger number of patients.

 On average, the three clinical trials take seven years.
-Next comes submission of a new drug application (NDA) containing relevant data to be examined by the FDA.
+Next comes a new drug application (NDA) containing relevant data to be examined by the FDA.
 On average, that review process takes an additional 1.5 years.
 Thus, those who might benefit from a promising new drug cannot get it for, on average, 8.5 years after it enters FDA clinical testing.

-As well as taking a lot of time, the clinical trials and NDA submission cost a great deal of money.
-Drug developers experience a substantial outflow of hard cash, a long delay in possible revenues ... and no guarantee the drug will be approved at all.
-That combination boosts drug prices to consumers.
+Not only do the clinical trials and NDA submission take time, they also take money.
+Drug developers experience a substantial outflow of hard cash, a long delay in possible revenues ... and no guarantees the drug will be approved at all.
+That combination boosts drug prices for consumers.